 Advertisement

-OBJ made $101.896 million throughout his NFL career.
+OBJ made $101.896 million in his NFL career.
 But according to him, after taxes, he made much less.
 This made it harder for him to budget his money, as he wanted to do a lot of things with it.
 Things like saving, investing, and of course, spending.

 In the initial years of his NFL career, OBJ thought he was doing everything right with his money, yet he ended up spending more than he thought he would.
-That’s not to say he’s now broke, but he lives more of a budgeted lifestyle now.
-That’s when Newton jumped in with his input-output theory on what exactly happens when someone starts making a whole lot of money.
+Beckham admitted that he lives more of a budgeted lifestyle now.
+Cam Newton has stepped in to defend OBJ, pointing out that the WR’s perspective isn’t as outlandish as people are making it sound.

 “When you get the income, your spending habits change.
 I get a Ferrari, I make that next week… What people don’t understand is when your income is contingent on your output… If you keep your output basic, but your income is large, you’ll be good… But you have a lifestyle, that’s your output,” Newton professed on 4th&1.